 Excess sediment in the tank

 Sediment in the freshwater entering your home will start to collect along the bottom of the tank of your water heater.
+Factors such as water quality and maintenance frequency can significantly affect the rate of sediment buildup and the overall performance of your water heater.
 This will happen faster if you have high mineral content in your water (i.e. hard water).
 To learn more about how hard water affects your system, consider reading about hard water’s impact on your home.
 This sediment becomes an insulating layer between the heat exchanger and the water, making it harder for the thermal energy from the heat exchanger to warm the water.

 Plumbers can solve this by flushing out the tank.
-We recommend you schedule regular maintenance for your water heater to flush out the tank periodically, which will prevent this problem in the future and help your water heater to last longer.
+We recommend you schedule regular maintenance for your water heater to drain the storage tank periodically, which will remove accumulated sediment, prevent this problem in the future, and help your water heater to last longer.
+Water heater tanks require annual draining to remove sediment buildup, which can lead to inefficiency and noise.

 Broken dip tube